Restaurant Style Naan Recipe, made with Whole Wheat flour, without any egg or yeast on Tawa.

 - Invert the pan and cook the top side facing towards the pan.

 - Brush hot naan with butter and sprinkle some nigella seeds/kalonji on it.Butter for brushing, 1 tbsp Kalonji Seeds

 - Serve hot with Dal or Curry of your choice.

 Do give this recipe of homemade Whole Wheat Naan a try and trust me you will find these better than the store bought or those served at restaurants.

-If you like my work, then do hit the follow button and subscribe to the blog to get notifications on new posts and share the blog with your loved ones.
-I promise won't spam your mailbox ?.
+If you like my work, then add you mail id in the box below and HIT the SUBSCRIBE button to get notifications on new posts and share the blog with your loved ones.

 Thanks for stopping by!!
+Keep coming back!!